ssribeiro/staking/README.md

 Once the contract is healthy again and the user either unstakes or stakes more, they regain the ability to perform another Starving Unstake in any future starvation period.

-Why Contract V2 Is Safer
+Why Contract V2 Is Safer:

 This second version is safer for users, as there is no condition that can permanently lock a user’s principal.
 Trust in this contract requires zero risk to the user’s core funds.
 The only trust required is that admins maintain a fair APY.

 ## Overview (Copy from original README)